 Publicly Traded Stocks Only

 In small business, I often hear the owners of companies talk about applying the P/E ratio to their own stock.
 DON’T USE THE P/E RATIO IN SMALL BUSINESS.
 The ratio is for large markets with many savvy investors and knowledgeable analysts.
 Its application in a limited market provides no distinct advantage.
 It is even difficult to use this in any form in the over the counter market (OTC).
-So please, do not use it in small business and if you hear your colleagues exercising the term for their business, realize that they may not be a true sophisticated businessman and stay silent.
+Please, do not use it with small business and if you hear your colleagues exercising the term for their business, realize that they may not be a true sophisticated businessman and stay silent.

 Overall, the price to earnings ratio is just one tool in the arsenal of different ratios, financial statements, notes and industry standards used by investors in determining the value of a particular stock.
 For you, you need to understand what the term means and of course the various limitations for its use.
 Act on Knowledge.